 Dr. Shilpa Daithota Bhat is Assistant Professor in Ahmedabad University, Gujarat, India.
 Her areas of interest are South Asian Literature, Diaspora and Postcolonial theories, Canadian Studies and Children’s Literature.
-She has visited York University (Canada); University of Toronto (Commonwealth Fellowship), University of Western Ontarion, Korea University (Pacific Asia Network for Canadian Studies) for research and conferences.
+She has visited York University (Canada); University of Toronto (Commonwealth Fellowship), University of Western Ontario, Korea University (Pacific Asia Network for Canadian Studies Grant) for research and conferences.
 She is the author of Indians in Victorian Children’s Narratives: Animalizing the 'Native', 1830-1930 (Lexington, Rowman and Littlefield, US, 2017).

 Invited international seminar on “Hackneying Hybridity?—Canadian Immigrant Experience in M. G. Vassanji’s Fiction”, York University, Canada; December 27, 2015.

 Presented paper in the multidisciplinary conference organised by the University of Western Ontario, Canada, on May 12, 2012.
 Title of the Paper: “Pushing Political Regimes to the Brink of Precipice: The Anna Hazare Movement in India”. http://revolutionandrecovery.wordpress.com/conference-program/